Chest Hair: The Complete Guide For Men

 Next, look at your lower neck; you might have some clear or smaller hairs that you overlooked before.
 You can cut those using your trimmer without a guard, or you can use your precision trimming blade to remove them altogether, Make sure to trim in the direction of hair growth.

 Another place you should check is shoulder hair.
-It's not exactly chest hair, but If you plan on having your shirt off any time soon, then this is Definitely hair you want to trim off.
-We recommend using your precision trimming head to remove the appearance of shoulder hair completely.
-If you don't have a precision trimming head, then using your trimmer without a guard is also acceptable.
+It's not exactly chest hair, but If you plan on having your shirt off any time soon, then this is definitely hair you want to trim off.

 Conclusion